 Living with any long-term condition can be challenging, especially since it comes on top of life’s usual stresses.
 Making a deliberate effort to relax can help you manage your tinnitus in the long run.

 Deep breathing exercises slow your heart rate and help you calm down.
 You can do them anywhere since there’s no special equipment required.
 Or you can download a relaxation app or join a tai chi or yoga class.

 Continue doing those things that bring you joy.
 It’ll help to squeeze tinnitus to the edges of your life rather than allowing it to take centre stage.

 Is There a Cure for Tinnitus?

 Unfortunately, there is no cure for tinnitus partly because tinnitus is not an illness itself but a symptom of another problem.

 The goal of tinnitus treatment is to find relief from the symptoms.
 It’s similar to pain in this respect.
 Every individual’s perception and experience of tinnitus is different, too, making finding a treatment that works just for you more challenging.

 How do you do that?
 There’s no one answer.
 Thankfully, there are several different treatment avenues that you can explore until you find something that helps you.
 Be patient — there’s often a bit of trial and error involved before you find the right option(s).

 To help you judge between them, the British Tinnitus Association regularly reviews popular tinnitus treatments and guides you towards those that are both safe and effective.
-That can save you a lot of wasted money and dashed hopes.
+That can save you a lot of wasted time, money and dashed hopes.